josephsdavid/logs/embeddingx/readme.md

 ## Pipeline: Finetune results 1%

-NOTE: rerunning currently with different LR to verify it is this bad (it is looking better but still not awesome)
+NOTE: rerunning currently with different LR to verify it is this bad

 Loss_fn | Val Auroc | Val Auprc